endongw9/endongw9.github.io/_pages/research.md

 # Working Papers

-* “Causal mechanism and mediation analysis for macroeconomics dynamics” (with Jean-Marie Dufour)
+* “Causal mechanism and mediation analysis for macroeconomics dynamics” (with Jean-Marie Dufour) previous title “Intervention analysis, causality and generalized impulse responses in VAR models: theory and inference”
 * “Simple robust two-stage inference for generalized impulse responses and multiple-horizon causality” (with Jean-Marie Dufour)
 * “Generic identification and practical specification for multivariate time series” April, 2023.